Political Science Scholarships and Funding

-Many awards and scholarships, which come with modest financial support, are available for M.A. students, described below in the main categories: tuition waivers, Department of Political Science awards, Brooklyn College awards and scholarships, and federal government scholarships and awards.
+Many awards and scholarships, which come with modest financial support, are available for M.A. students, from the Department of Political Science, Brooklyn College awards and scholarships, and government scholarships and awards.

 Department of Political Science Awards